small-tech/jsdb/README.md

 (function () { if (typeof define === 'function' && define.amd) { define([], globalThis._); } else if (typeof module === 'object' && module.exports) { module.exports = globalThis._ } else { globalThis.people = globalThis._ } })();
 ```

 Ah, that is neater.
-You can see that Laura’s record is created with the correct age from the outset and Oskar’s name is set to its final value of Osky from the outset.
+Laura’s record is created with the correct age and Oskar’s name is set to its final value from the outset.
+And it all happens on the first line, in a single assignment.
+Any new changes will, just as before, be added starting with the third line.

 (You can find these examples in the `examples/basic` folder of the source code.)